 - (1) Annualized Rent is the monthly contractual rent under existing leases as of September 30, 1997 multiplied by twelve.
 This amount reflects total rent before any rent abatements and includes expense reimbursements, which may be estimates as of such date.
-Total rent abatements for leases in effect as of September 30, 1997 were, on an annualized basis, approximately \$12.9 million - (2) Includes 1,277,454 and 899,720 net rentable square feet of Office Properties in Greater Washington, D.C. and Richmond, Virginia, respectively, that are under contract and expected to close in January and February 1998.
+Total rent abatements for leases in effect as of September 30, 1997 were, on an annualized basis, approximately \$12.9 million. - (2) Includes 1,098,613 net rentable square feet of Office Properties in Greater Washington, D.C. that are under contract and expected to close in February